Framework for one-dimensional (1D) models of multiphase flows with hydrate transport and agglomeration in ALFAsim™

-The present Project aims at building an offline transient model adviser to understand the relevant hydrate mechanisms for a given system, and assist the design and optimization of field operations inside the hydrate envelope.
+The present project aims at developing an offline transient model advisor to understand the relevant hydrate mechanisms for a given system, and assist the design and optimization of field operations inside the hydrates envelope.
 Some of the important knowledge elements are related to the following aspects:

 1) Thermodynamic and kinetic behavior (hydrate equilibrium, thermodynamic inhibition, nucleation limitation, induction time increase, role of anti-agglomerants, etc)

 2) Emulsion, free water and interfacial behavior: how is the water distributed in the system?
 What is the water-cut threshold above which free water is present?
 How does surface chemistry play a role?

 3) Slurry transport: even in non-plugging systems, high hydrate particle concentrations may create a very viscous (eventually non-Newtonian) slurry with low transportability.